Boot Naked Linux

 check access for rdinit=/init failed: -2, ignoring

-… means that either the initramfs didn’t happen or your binary is in the wrong place (-2 means file not found).
+… means that either the initramfs didn’t happen or your binary is in the wrong place (-2 is -ENOENT which means file not found).
 You might also get a message about incompatible architectures.
 This message happens pretty early in the boot process, which attempts to continue anyway, so you’ll have to look back carefully.
 Whereas if you see:

 Trying to unpack rootfs image as initramfs...